How Is India Connected to the Internet?

 Each tier differentiates the size of the network held by a company.

-Tier 1: These are the companies that have a global network, connecting so many cables around the world that they don’t need to pay anyone any fee to access any destination on the internet.
+These are the companies that have a global network, connecting so many cables around the world that they don’t need to pay anyone any fee to access any destination on the internet.
+But the infrastructure cost is huge, so they lend it to the all tier of ISPs.

-They usually can access the network of other Tier 1 companies without paying any fee.
-Network at this tier acts as the backbone of the internet.
+They usually can access the network of other tier 1 ISP companies without paying any fee.
+The network at this tier acts as the backbone of the internet.

-In India, we have Bharti, Reliance, Tata, and VSNL as Tier 1 ISP.
+In India, we have Bharti Airtel Limited, Tata Communications Limited, Reliance Jio Infocomm Limited, and VSNL (Videsh Sanchar Nagam Limited) as Tier 1 ISP.

-Tier 2: These are companies that have regional networks and are usually connected to one or more tier-1 networks.
-They have to pay a fee to access the tier-1 company’s network.
+These are companies that have regional networks and are usually connected to one or more tier-1 networks.
+They have to pay a fee to access the tier 1 company’s network.

 In India, you’ll find many local ISPs, who manages connectivity at city or village level.

-• Tata Communications owns 3 landing stations at Mumbai, Chennai, and Cochin.
+• Tata Communications owns 3 landing stations at Mumbai, 1 in Chennai, and 1 in Cochin.
+So they have total 5 landing stations.

-• Bharti Airtel owns 2 landings stations at Chennai and 1 at Mumbai.
+• Bharti Airtel owns 2 landings stations, 1 at Chennai and 1 at Mumbai.

 • Sify Technologies owns 1 landing station at Mumbai.

-• BSNL owns 1 landing station at Tuticorin connecting to Srilanka.
+• BSNL owns 2 landing station at Tuticorin connecting to Srilanka.
+Recently they added one more sea cable from Chennai to Andaman & Nicobar islands (inland network).

 On the eastern side, we are connected to Singapore from Chennai.
 On the western side, we are connected through cables connecting UAE and Mumbai.
 And, on the southern side, we are connected to the cables coming from South Africa.